vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 }
 ```

 Both of these structures are pretty simple and need almost no options other than to give them some flags.
+For more info on the structures, here are the spec links (VkFenceCreateInfo)[https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap7.html#VkFenceCreateInfo], (VkSemaphoreCreateInfo)[https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap7.html#VkSemaphoreCreateInfo]

 Lets write the actual creation now.

 <!-- codegen from tag init_sync on file E:\ProgrammingProjects\vulkan-guide-2\chapter-1/vk_engine.cpp -->
 ```cpp